Greenpoint and Roosevelt Avenues: Transportation

 The is the only bus route to serve Greenpoint Avenue, from 47th Street to West Street (Greenpoint), and from Manhattan Avenue to 48th Street (Williamsburg).
 Greenpoint service runs east on the avenue non-stop from Franklin Street to Manhattan Avenue before switching to Williamsburg.
+The one-way section from Review Avenue to Starr Avenue requires westbound buses to divert around Van Dam Street.